Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Bounds on Krylov Complexity Growth in Chord Space

-While in the semiclassical limit there is a significant one-loop correction to the entropy; $S_0$ is proportional to the number of Majorana fermions \cite{Goel:2023svz}, which is infinite in the DSSYK model.
-This implies that we can approximate the entropy by a numerical constant.
-Meanwhile,

-is the ``fake'' inverse temperature of the DSSYK \cite{Lin:2023trc}.
-Therefore, we observe that \eqref{eq:lloyd Krylov} indeed has the appropriate structure of the Lloyd bound in holographic complexity \cite{Brown:2015bva,Brown:2015lvg}.\footnote{Another way to express the Lloyd bound is in terms of the thermodynamic energy \cite{Das:2024zuu}; however, \eqref{eq:lloyd Krylov} would is not manifestly related to \eqref{eq:energy basis}}.
-Thus, at leading order in the semiclassical there is a Lloyd bound in Krylov spread complexity \eqref{eq:lloyd Krylov} determining the growth of the holographic entanglement entropy.
+Note that while there is a significant one-loop correction to the thermodynamic entropy in the semiclassical limit (displayed in \eqref{eq:semiclassical entropy}); $S_0$ is proportional to the number of Majorana fermions \cite{Goel:2023svz}, which is infinite in the DSSYK model.
+This implies that we can approximate the entropy by the numerical constant $S_0$.
+Therefore, we observe that \eqref{eq:lloyd Krylov} indeed has the appropriate structure of the Lloyd bound in holographic complexity \cite{Brown:2015bva,Brown:2015lvg}, where the derivative of a complexity measure is proportional to the product of the thermodynamic entropy and the temperature of the system.\footnote{Another way to express the Lloyd bound is in terms of the thermodynamic energy \cite{Das:2024zuu}; however, \eqref{eq:lloyd Krylov} is not be manifestly related to the DSSYK energy spectrum \eqref{eq:energy basis}.} Thus, at leading order in the semiclassical there is a Lloyd bound in Krylov spread complexity \eqref{eq:lloyd Krylov}; which also determines the growth of the algebraic entanglement entropy for chord number states in DSSYK as an exponential function of the Krylov spread complexity of the HH state according to \eqref{eq:speed bound dS HEE}.

-Below, we incorporate leading order quantum corrections to study the bounds on the spread complexity growth.
+Below, we incorporate leading order quantum corrections to study the bounds on the spread complexity rate of growth.
 However, once we incorporate first order quantum correction in the semiclassical length, it might not satisfy a simple relation with the holographic entanglement entropy derived in \eqref{eq:entropy Delta dS2}.

-\subsection{Speed limits}
+\subsection{Speed Limits}

-Now, we incorporate quantum fluctuations in the bound using the speed limits based on the Robertson uncertainty relation, first defined \cite{Hornedal:2022pkc} for Krylov operator complexity (which can be used more universally).
-This provides a sharper analogue of the Lloyd bound for Krylov complexity than the one in the holographic complexity conjectures mentioned above.
+Now, we incorporate quantum fluctuations in the bound using the speed limits based on the Robertson uncertainty relation \cite{robertson1929uncertainty}, first defined \cite{Hornedal:2022pkc} for Krylov operator complexity (which can be used more universally).
+This provides a sharper analogue of the Lloyd bound for Krylov complexity above, since one can include quantum corrections.

-In general, the Robertson uncertainty relation states that
+In general, the Robertson uncertainty relation states that \cite{robertson1929uncertainty}